NJ Clean Energy rebates for heaters in Ocean City, NJ (Updated 2020)

 You can apply for the NJ Clean Energy Rebates through their website here.
 Or, call (866) 657-6278.
 But, be warned: There’s a lot of paperwork involved.

-Then, you’ll need all your information plus the manufacturer and model of the unit, including the model number, and itemized invoices showing your total cost.
+For the rebate, you’ll need the load calculation, the manufacturer and model of the unit, including the model number, and itemized invoices showing your total cost.

 Finally, you need to show a municipal building permit or permit application showing you’re approved to have someone install the unit.